 Molecular testing is required to confirm the diagnosis.
 Molecular testing is an aid to diagnosis only.
 The World Health Organization (WHO) recommends that healthcare providers consider a positive or negative result in combination with specimen type, clinical observations, patient history, and epidemiological information.
 Where a test result does not correspond with the clinical presentation, a new specimen should be taken and retested using the same or a different molecular test (see Limitations of molecular testing below).

 Order a nucleic acid amplification test, such as real-time reverse-transcription polymerase chain reaction (RT-PCR), for SARS-CoV-2 in patients with suspected infection whenever possible (see the Criteria external link opens in a new windowsection).
 Tests should be performed according to guidance issued by local health authorities and adhere to appropriate biosafety practices.
-Commonly used assays are expected to be able to detect SARS-CoV-2 variants of concern.

 Who to test